Coffee Belt

 The coffee belt refers to the equatorial areas circling the globe, spanning from the Tropic of Cancer in the north to the Tropic of Capricorn in the south.
 It runs through Latin America, Africa, and Asia, regions where altitude, climate, and soil combine to create the ideal conditions for cultivating Arabica coffee.
 Within this belt, countless microclimates and terroirs give rise to the diverse flavour profiles that define specialty coffee.

-Why the Coffee Belt matters
+Why is the Coffee Belt so interesting for sourcing coffee?

 Where Nordic Approach fits in

 At Nordic Approach, we focus on sourcing coffees from diverse regions within the coffee belt.
-Some origins are remote, with farms that can take hours—or even days—to reach.
+Some origins are remote, with farms that can take hours, or even days, to reach.
 These are the places where specialty coffee thrives, and through strong partnerships with our producers, we can access these unique territories.
 By highlighting the impact of terroir, variety, and processing, we bring roasters traceable, high-quality coffees with exceptional flavour potential.

 FAQ about the Coffee Belt